How much data does Google Maps use?

 How much data does Google Maps use when abroad?

 When you’re traveling abroad, Google Maps data consumption is likely to rise because of the new map sections it has to download.
 With many unfamiliar places around you, you’re also likely to be checking the map more often.
 The exact data consumption depends on many factors but, if Google Maps generally uses 5 to 40 MBs per hour, you can expect this number to double or triple abroad.
+If you're interested in alternatives, you can also learn more about Apple Maps data usage.

 If you’re worried that using too much data abroad will result in costly roaming fees, you can try an eSIM.
 If your device supports eSIMs, you can get an affordable eSIM data plan and use your phone overseas without roaming.
 This way, you’ll be able to use the local network carrier instead of relying on your home network provider, which may have high fees for using data abroad.